yohan-pg/git_flashback/README.md

 # Figure 3: `snapshot` should be called before imports
 ```

-Finally, a good way of working is to simply save all artifacts in a directory named with the timestamp.
-This is a natural way of bundling the timestamp alongside the saved objects.
+A nice way of working is to save all artifacts in a directory named with the timestamp (this is a natural way of bundling the timestamp alongside the saved objects).

 ```python
 ...